 After many hours of testing with the Edge 530 I'm in a position to tell you all the details of Garmin's latest cycling product.
 These last few days have seen a lot of pedaling -if you follow me on Strava you'll have noticed- The pressure from Garmin to return the press units has been high (they have to rotate them through the media), but it's been enough time to check the operation of both this Edge 530 and the Edge 830 and to be able to tell you all their strengths (and weaknesses).

-Remember that if you like the content I offer, this analysis has helped you (because unlike others, here we do analyze the real product and I don't just repeat the feature sheet calling it "the best analysis" without even having touched the product) and you want to collaborate by supporting the site, you can do so by buying your new Garmin Edge (or anything else, like this pizza cutter that no cyclist should be without) through the links I provide.
+Remember that if you like the content I offer you, this review has helped you (because unlike others, here we really analyze the product and I don't just repeat the feature sheet calling it "the best review" without even having touched the product) and you want to collaborate by supporting the page, you can do so by buying your new Garmin Edge (or anything else, like this pizza cutter that no cyclist should be without) through the links I provide.
 That way I will receive a small commission which is what supports the page and the many hours needed to perform all these tests.

 Let's go with the test!